mr-bev/fire_rescue/PORTFOLIO_EXEMPLAR.md

         self.actor.y = JUMP_HEIGHT
         self.speed = 3
 ```
-This class encapsulates all data and behavior for falling people, making the code organized and easy to manage.
+This class encapsulates all data and behaviour for falling people, making the code organised and easy to manage.

 **Game State Management**:
 Using integer constants (MENU=0, PLAYING=1, GAME_OVER=2) to track which screen is active, with conditional logic in `update()` and `draw()` functions.